solita/solita.github.com/_posts/2014-06-30-writing-compact-java.md

     }
 {% endhighlight %}

-Those statements within a { } block are executed while an InIn is constructed, after the instantiation of the preceding list and before any constructor-methods.
+Statements within the { } block are executed while an InIn is constructed, after the instantiation of the preceding list and before any constructor-methods.
 Notice how from reading this piece of code it is obvious what MyThing is parameterised with.
 The reader/maintainer does not have to remember a constructor signature to intuitively understand what happens, and we avoided creating two non-default constructors, those of InIn and MyThing.

 Such an instance initialiser block does look a bit lonely, but then it could alleviate us from extensive [constructor overloading](http://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.8.8) or other contagious aesthetic maladies.
 This I'll cover with another example later on.